 Published Oct 7, 2024

-Microsoft Outlook will soon update to automatically display automapped calendars when switching from classic to new Outlook for Windows.
-Rollout begins in early February 2025 and completes by early April.
-No admin action is needed, and users can find automapped calendars under "My Calendars."
+Users will soon automatically see their automapped calendars when switching from classic Outlook to new Outlook for Windows.
+The rollout starts in early May 2025 for Targeted Release and early June 2025 for General Availability.
+No admin action is required, but user notification and documentation updates are recommended.

 Coming soon: Users will be able to automatically see their automapped calendars when toggling from classic Microsoft Outlook to new Outlook for Windows.
 This message applies to classic Outlook for Windows desktop and new Outlook for Windows desktop.